AncientEntity/MineGPT/README.md

 7. Change all grass to netherrack in a radius around any player.
 Change all water to lava in a radius around any player.
 Change all dirt to netherrack in a radius around any player.
 Change all sand and stone to soul sand in a radius around any player.
 8. Spawn a TNT on every item entity (Grey Goo Scenario)
 9. For every pig not tagged "anvil" place an anvil block 10 blocks above that pig, then tag that pig "anvil".
+10. Every tick spawn primed TNT at all arrows.
+11. Every tick spawn lightning at all arrows.

 ## License